 Baptism of Children ages 0 – 6

-Do you have a new addition to the family?
-Congratulations.
-To begin the process of having a child baptized (age infant – 6 years of age) at St. Bernard parents should be registered members of St. Bernard and are required to attend a Parent Baptism Preparation Sessions prior to baptism being scheduled.
-The sessions are schedule on Saturday mornings approximately every other month.
-To inquire about having a child baptized and to be sent a list of upcoming sessions please complete the online Child Baptism Inquiry form found at the bottom of this page.
+To begin the process of having a child baptized (age infant – 6 years of age) at St. Bernard parents should be registered members of St. Bernard and are required to attend a Parent Baptism Preparation Session prior to baptism being scheduled.
+The sessions are for Parents only and are scheduled on Saturday mornings or Monday evenings.
+For a full list of parent sessions and to RSVP, click here.
+It is also helpful to us if you can complete the Child Baptism General Inquiry form found at the bottom of this page.
+The full Baptism registration form will be provided to you at the Parent Preparation session.

-Prior to baptism parents will need to chose at least one Catholic Godparent.
+Prior to baptism parents will also need to chose at least one Catholic Godparent.
 Two are the norm, but only one is required.
 If there are two it must be one male and one female.
 In lieu of the second Catholic godparent a baptized and believing Christian may serve as a “Christian Witness” for the baptism.
 Your Catholic Godparent must have a certification form completed by the Catholic Parish where they are registered and living out their Catholic faith.
-This form must be received prior to scheduling the Baptism.
+This Godparent Eligibility form must be received prior to scheduling the Baptism.

 Feel free to contact the parish office, 239-5178 2203 with any questions.
 We look forward to welcoming your family member to our Church family